subnero1/MapMaths.jl/README.md

 ##### Pro Geodesy

-- Geodesy supports several geodetic datums.
+- Geodesy allows the user to choose from several geodetic datums.
 MapMaths currently supports only the WGS84 datum.

-- Geodesy supports UTM(Z) coordinates.
+- Geodesy provides UTM(Z) coordinates.
 MapMaths does not.

 - Geodesy is much older, more stable and has a much larger number of contributors.